Dog Attack Deaths and Maimings, U.S. & Canada, September 1982 to December 31, 2014

 - Pit bulls are noteworthy for attacking adults almost as frequently as children.
 This is a very rare pattern, only seen elsewhere in the bullmastiff/presa canario line.

-- If a pit bull or rottweiler has a bad moment, instead of being bitten, often someone is maimed or killed; that has now created off-the-chart actuarial risk.
+- If a pit bull or rottweiler has a bad moment, instead of a person being bitten, often a person is maimed for life or killed.
+This has created off-the-chart actuarial risk.

 |Breed||Bodily harm||Child Victims||Adult Victims||Deaths||Maimings||% of total dog population|